 Big Fellow RR™ forage soybean from Eagle Seed is an extremely tall, very large leafed Roundup Ready forage variety.
 It has been tested in numerous University trials and is an outstanding high protein, high tonnage producer.
 Big Fellow is also known for its drought tolerance and indeterminant growth habit which makes it truly rare.
 It can keep growing through heavy browse by cattle or deer.
 It continues providing excellent nutrition later in the year after other varieties have completed their life cycle.
 Big Fellow is superior to both earlier and later maturing soybeans as a food for animals because it puts on more than twice as many nodes as a regular cultivar — this means more height, tonnage, leaf area and browse tolerance.
 This variety is a favorite of silage growers since it has a very high feed value…equal to alfalfa.
 It has excellent seed yield and is avaiable in the deer blends, Wildlife Manager’s Mix, Habitat Haven, and GameKeeper.
 When used in wildllife food plots, the Round-up Ready gene in Big Fellow™ forage soybeans makes food plot cleanup cost effective and simple.
 Big Fellow is also a part of the Wildlife Manager’s Mix.
-Taking orders for spring 2017, product will be available in mid-April.

 Suggested seeding rate: Min.
 140,000 seeds (1 bag)/acre.